jdell64/conductor/README.md

 *status* - string, enum - an extensible list of statuses that a ticket can have.
 Tickets can only have one status.
 Default statuses are: open, pending, closed.

-*ticket_type* - string, enum - ITIL ticket types.
+*ticketType* - string, enum - ITIL ticket types.
 Defaults "Incident, Problem, Change"

 *urgency* - string, enum - ITIL Urgency.
 How urgent is this issue?
 Defaults "High, Mid, Low"